Plinky / Plinky+ Manual

 Sequencer Chance / Density

 Shift Bottom hold Chance tap Sets the probability of the sequencer progressing on each tick of its clock.
-If the sequencer length parameter is 0, this is a true random probability, otherwise it's the density of a euclidean rhythm.
+If the sequencer length parameter is 0, this is a true random probability, otherwise it's the density of a Euclidean rhythm.

-Sequencer Euclidian Length
+Sequencer Euclidean Length

 Sequencer Gate Length

 Shift Bottom hold Sequencer Gate Length tap Sets the length of the gate of each step.
 The gate is the signal that determines whether a note is on or off.
-Longer gates means notes are played longer, which (in tandem with Envelope 1) determines how long notes are sustained.
+Longer gates means notes are played longer, which, in tandem with Envelope 1, determines how long notes are sustained.

 Sampler